MurphyJast/AwesomiumUnity/README.md

 AwesomiumUnity is a third-party Awesomium wrapper intended for use with Unity3D.

-*AwesomiumUnity allows you to display and use HTML documents in your Unity3D application.
+!AwesomiumUnity allows you to display and use HTML documents in your Unity3D application.
 HTML5, CSS, and JavaScript are supported, and rendered views can be displayed anywhere a regular Unity Texture2D can be used.
-Possibilities for your application include:*
+Possibilities for your application include:#

 - Fully interactive live browsing of **the** internet, in-game.
 - Rich, complex **2D or 3D** UI's created using HTML, CSS, and JavaScript.
 - Quick iteration times and result.
-Just edit your HTML, CSS, or JavaScript and reload!
+Just edit your HTML, CSS, or JavaScript and reload
 - **Fully functional** in the **Unity Editor**.
 Don't restrict yourself to just a standalone game!

 The wrapper consist of a custom native code C++ DLL which simply wraps Awesomium's C++ API (requires Unity Pro to use) and a set of C# scripts that interface with this DLL.